USCqserver/HOQSTTutorials.jl/markdown/advanced/02-3_qubit_entanglement_witness.md

 Second, we plot the amplitude of the geometric terms in the adiabatic frame.
 There will be a bunch of warnings when the following code block is executed.
-This is because some energy levels become so close to each other during the evolution (either because $a(t)$ becomes very small or there is actually a level crossing) that the current algorithm may not be accurate in those regions.
+This is because some energy levels come so close to each other during the evolution (either because $a(t)$ becomes very small or there is an actual level crossing) that the current algorithm may not be accurate in those regions.
 It is fine to ignore those warnings in this particular example.
-The level crossings (delta functions in adiabatic frame) are not captured by the algorithm but will be manually added when we perform the simulations.
+The level crossings (delta functions in the adiabatic frame) are not captured by the algorithm but will be manually added when we perform the simulations.
 ```julia
 dH = build_dH(hp, 1)
 coupling = ConstantCouplings(["ZII", "IZI", "IIZ"], unit=:ħ)